goadesign/goa.design/content/implement/context.ja.md

 The goa package exposes a set of functions all prefixed with `Context` that can be used to extract data stored in the request context.
-For example [ContextResponse](http://goa.design/reference/goa/#func-contextresponse-a-name-goa-responsedata-contextresponse-a) extracts the logger from the given context.
+For example [ContextResponse](http://goa.design/reference/goa/#func-contextresponse-a-name-goa-responsedata-contextresponse-a) extracts the response data from the given context.
 These functions are mainly useful to code that does not have access to the generated data structures but merely to the raw `context.Context` value such as middleware.